December 9, 2025

 My Approach To Wedding Photography Coverage

-Coverage is not about squeezing the maximum number of photos into your day.
-It is about protecting space for you to be fully present.
+Coverage isn’t about squeezing the maximum number of photos into your day.
+It’s about making sure you’re not watching the clock while you’re supposed to be getting married.

 FAQ: Wedding Photography Coverage